ashiklom/pecan.book/users_guide/basic_users_guide/Basic_Users_Guide.md

 ### Basic User's Guide

-This section gives in-depth information on topics relevant to basic usage of PEcAn listed below
+The sections listed below give in-depth information on topics relevant to basic usage of PEcAn.

 #### Topics
   * [Getting Started Using PEcAn](Getting-started.md)